-Across the ECCU, nearly 9 in 10 persons hold an account with a financial institution.
+Across the ECCU, nearly 9 in 10 persons held an account with a financial institution.

-In the ECCU, approximately 9 in 10 persons (86.0 %) hold an account with a financial institution.
-The top 5 financial products held were savings account, insurance, pension or retirement product, stocks and/or shares, and prepaid debit card/payment cards that are not linked to a bank account.
-Most ECCU individuals (83.2 %) hold savings, investment and retirement products (see chart 8).
+In the ECCU, approximately 9 in 10 persons (86.1 %) held an account with a financial institution.
+The top 5 financial products held were savings account, insurance, pension or retirement product, stocks and/or shares, and prepaid debit card/payment cards that are not linked to a bank account (see chart 8).